cnccollab/condor/condor.md

 #### 4. Scriptorium

-Half a dozen hands with sharp metal quills, tasked with making copies of a few manuscripts and never called off.
-Stacks of written paper sheets copied until the ink supply ran out.
+---

+*This dimly lit chamber is littered with dusty stacks of paper.
+You notice two bookshelves and an armchair to your left, but then, your eyes are drawn to sudden movement to your right, where several hand-shaped creatures jump down from three writing desks and rush towards you with reckless abandon.*

+---

-The hands with see the characters as a source of fresh, red ink, and will attack with the aim to draw blood.
-Once blood is drawn, the quillhands will automatically suck for a round, then return to their task, furiously scribbling.
+The creatures are six **quillhands**, tasked with making copies of a few manuscripts, and never called off.
+Their ink supply ran off years ago, and they see the characters as a source of fresh, red ink.
+The quillhands will attack with the aim to draw blood.
+Once blood is drawn after a successfull attack, the quillhands will automatically drain blood on the next round, and then return to their task, filled with ink and furiously scribbling.
+The blood supply will last them for an hour.

-Something like 1d2 damage, a second 1d2 unless pulled out with a successful STR check, so max 2d2 and out of action (blood should last for an hour).
+In the southern part of the room, there are two bookshelves, with a cushioned reading armchair between them.

+The bookshelves contain volumes filled with strange formulae, in various languages, most of them unrecognizable.
+A careful search will reveal a few tomes in something resembling High Elven.
+Anyone who understands an elven language can discern that the books all deal with shaping metal, alchemy and forging processess, with the exception of a small, worn tome titled "The Lust Lizards of Melancholy Cove".

+The armchair between the bookshelves is very comfortable.
+Its hinged left arm lifts up to reveal a hidden storage compartment, holding a decanter set of exquisite quality (emerald glass, silver, amethyst - decanter worth 100gp, two glasses worth 25gp each).
+The decanter is half filled with plum wine that tastes like gazing at starlight while someone smashes your head with a large gold brick.

 #### 5. The Sorcerous Study